-Fall Native Plant Share and Dividing Perennials Workshop and Workday • Saturday, October 27th • 11:00 a.m. – 1:00 p.m. • Drew Gardens • East Tremont Avenue adjacent to the Bronx River, 1/2 block east of Boston Road, Bronx
+Fall Native Plant Share and Dividing Workshop • Saturday, October 12 • 11:00 a.m. – 1:00 p.m. • Brook Park, Brook Avenue at 141st Street, Bronx (6 train to Brook Avenue)

-At the Fall Native Plant Share volunteers learned how to divide overgrown perennial plants, increasing the number of useful native plants in this community garden.
-At the end of the workday, volunteers took native plants and some of the newly divided perennials back to their own communities and school gardens.
-Plants were available for planting in schoolyards, community gardens, and other public spaces.
-Funding for native plants was provided by Citizens Committee NYC.
-The event was held in collaboration with Bronx Green-Up of the New York Botanical Garden.
+Join Butterfly Project NYC, Bronx Green-Up, and Friends of Brook Park to learn how to divide overgrown perennial plants, thus increasing the number of useful native plants in this community garden.
+At the end of the workshop, prepare to take native plants and some of the newly divided perennials back to your community or school garden.
+Plants are available for planting in schoolyards, community gardens, and other public spaces while supplies last.

-Pollinator Curriculum Guide Workshop for Educators • August 3rd • 9:30 a.m. – 12:30 p.m. • Vladeck Hall • 74 Van Cortlandt Park South, Bronx
+Pollinator Curriculum Guide Workshop for Educators • July 18th • Vladeck Hall • 74 Van Cortlandt Park South, Bronx

 Butterfly Project offered a P-credit course on our Pollinator Curriculum Guide as part of a week-long professional development event sponsored by Friends of Van Cortlandt Park and the NYS Department of Environmental Conservation.

 Spring Native Plant Share and Workshop • Saturday, May 11 • La Finca Del Sur • East 138th Street and Grand Concourse